Frequently Asked Questions

 We do our very best to place our Texas dogs into adoptive homes before they arrive into Canada.
 This ensures that they have a safe and loving place to go after their long journey up to Ontario.
 Read more about our adoption probation period.

 Dogs located in the USA: All dogs are adopted with an adoption probation.
 This means that the adoptive family has 15 days to determine that dog is a good fit for them.
 Although it may feel scary to not meet the dog before adopting, the 15 day probation period allows you to get to know the dog within your home.
-If you buy a dog off of Kijiji or even adopt at a local shelter you may be given a couple hours to meet the dog.
+If you buy a dog off of Kijiji or even adopt locally you may only be given a couple hours to meet the dog.
 We believe that our program's 15 day probation provides much more insight into how he or she will fit into your home, rather than a brief meet and greet.

 We are very proud to say that we have a 97% adoption success rate, with over 900 adoptions!